Hierarchy of timescales in a disordered spin-$1/2$ XX ladder: Results

 \subsubsection{Disordered spin-\texorpdfstring{$1/2$}{1/2} XX ladder}

-Building on our previous results from Figs.~\ref{fig:disorder-averaged_SFF_t_for_Ls} and \ref{fig:disorder-averaged_D_t_for_Ls}, we finally show the relaxation timescales as a function of the number of rungs, $L$, for a coupling ratio of $J_\perp/J_\parallel = 1.0$ and two different disorder strengths: $W/J_\parallel = 1.25$ in Fig.~\reflabel{fig:relax_ts_vs_L_for_XX_ladder}{(a)} and $W/J_\parallel = 1.5$ in Fig.~\reflabel{fig:relax_ts_vs_L_for_XX_ladder}{(b)}.
+Building on our previous results from Figs.~\ref{fig:disorder-averaged_SFF_t_for_Ls} and \ref{fig:disorder-averaged_D_t_for_Ls}, we finally show the relaxation timescales as a function of the number of rungs $L$ for a coupling ratio of $J_\perp/J_\parallel = 1.0$ and two different disorder strengths: $W/J_\parallel = 1.25$ in Fig.~\reflabel{fig:relax_ts_vs_L_for_XX_ladder}{(a)} and $W/J_\parallel = 1.5$ in Fig.~\reflabel{fig:relax_ts_vs_L_for_XX_ladder}{(b)}.
 The blue circles with error bars represent the RMT times $t_\mathrm{RMT}$ from Eq.~\eqref{eq:t_RMT}, which are obtained using the Heisenberg time $t_\mathrm{H}$.
 To estimate $t_\mathrm{RMT}$ at larger values of $L$, we also fit the function $y(L)=a_0 L^2$ to the data for $t_\mathrm{RMT}$ (dashed lines) for the set $L \in \{ 5, 6, 7, 8 \}$.
+We do not extract the exponent independently; therefore, our procedure only demonstrates a consistent $L^2$ scaling.
 Likewise, the solid lines with shaded bands indicate the Thouless times $t^{(\mu)}_\mathrm{Th}$ defined in Eq.~\eqref{eq:t_Th}.
 The energy-Thouless time $t^{(\mathrm{E})}_\mathrm{Th}$ is represented by the green color, while the spin-Thouless time $t^{(\mathrm{S})}_\mathrm{Th}$ is denoted by the purple color.
-As mentioned in Subsec.~\ref{sec:thouless_times}, the computation of $t^{(\mu)}_\mathrm{Th}$ involves estimating the time-independent disorder-averaged diffusion constants $\overline{D^{(\mu)}}$, by considering a portion of the late-time behavior at sufficiently large values of $L$, which yields their combined mean value (solid lines) and standard deviation (shaded bands).
+As mentioned in Sec.~\ref{sec:thouless_times}, the computation of $t^{(\mu)}_\mathrm{Th}$ involves estimating the time-independent disorder-averaged diffusion constants $\overline{D^{(\mu)}}$, by considering a portion of the late-time behavior at sufficiently large values of $L$, which yields their combined mean value (solid lines) and standard deviation (shaded bands).
 The width of those bands is smaller than the linewidth.

 As expected, Fig.~\ref{fig:relax_ts_vs_L_for_XX_ladder} reveals that for both transport channels,

 that is, the Thouless times are upper bounded by the RMT time.